karlmitterhauser/spacesim/README.md

 ---SpaceShips---

 A realistic AAA Spaceship Simulator -
-Alteast it's better than No Man's Sky! test
+Alteast it's better than No Man's Sky!
+Aktueller Status:
-2
+- No known bugs
+- Work was evenly distributed